 Want to ditch milk for soy, almond, or something else?
-Earlier this month, we covered how to find a non-dairy milk that delivers enough nutrients without too much added sugar or unhealthy fat.
+We’ve already covered how to find a non-dairy milk that delivers enough nutrients without too much added sugar or unhealthy fat.

 But navigating the ever-expanding non-dairy aisle can still be confusing.
 Here’s a taste of what’s new—and which claims on milk labels matter.